What is PKI? The Ultimate Guide to Public Key Infrastructure

 Context-Based Trust Limited, static device trust.
 Identity and access-based granular trust model.

-A digital certificate should be thought of as a passport.
-It’s a phishing resistant form of verifying your identity with a trusted third party, and one of the most surefire ways organizations can ensure their authentication mechanisms are phishing-resistant.
+A PKI certificate should be thought of as a passport.
+It’s a phishing resistant form of verifying your identity with a trusted third party, and one of the most surefire ways organizations can ensure their authentication mechanisms are phishing resistant.

 The components of a public key infrastructure are sometimes debated, as there have been a lot of recent developments in the field of PKI certificates.
 In our opinion, the components of a public key infrastructure comprise everything your organization needs to manage the entire certificate lifecycle.
-The below components are what we consider to be critical parts of a modern Public Key Infrastructure.
+We consider these components to be critical parts of a modern public key infrastructure:

 • Certificate Authority (CA)